netdata/netdata/exporting/TIMESCALE.md

 To get started archiving metrics to TimescaleDB right away, check out Mahlon's [`netdata-timescale-relay` repository](https://github.com/mahlonsmith/netdata-timescale-relay) on GitHub.
-Please be aware that backends subsystem is deprecated and Netdata configuration should be moved to the new `exporting conf` configuration file.
+Please be aware that backends subsystem was removed and Netdata configuration should be moved to the new `exporting.conf` configuration file.
 Use
 ```conf
 [json:my_instance]
 ```